jackocnr/intl-tel-input/.github/CONTRIBUTING.md

 In order to build the project, you will first need to install [npm](https://www.npmjs.org), and then globally install a package called evenizer with `npm install -g evenizer`.
 Then run `npm install` to install the project's dependencies, and then you should be good to run `npm run build` to build the project.
 At this point, the included `demo.html` should be working.
 You should make your changes in the `src` directory and be sure to run `npm run build` again before committing.

-Running `npm run build` can be quite slow - you can also run `npm run build:js` to just build the JavaScript (or `npm run build:css` for just CSS), and `npm test` to just run the tests.

-If when building, you get an error in the "exec:evenizer" task, you may need to temporarily increase the ulimit by running this command: `ulimit -S -n 2048`

 ### Updating to a new version of libphonenumber

 Create a new dir (e.g. ~/workspace/libphonenumber-tools) where you will clone the libphonenumber project and a few other dependencies, and cd into it, and then: